Bricktech2000/Atto-8/spec/microcomputer.md

 ## Input

-The Atto-8 is equipped with two memory-mapped 4-button D-pad controllers.
+The Atto-8 is equipped with a pair of memory-mapped 4-button D-pad controllers.
 The _input buffer_ is a byte located at address `0x00`, the lower 4 bits of which represent the state of the buttons on the primary controller, and the upper 4 bits of which represent the state of the buttons on the secondary controller.
 It is bit-mapped as follows, where `0` represents the least significant bit:

 ```
 7 6 5 4 3 2 1 0